High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: HPC and SC: A History

-Statistical computing also has a long history dating back to the mid-20th century.
-One of the earliest documented statistical packages, the Bio-Medical Data Package (BMDP), was developed in the 1960s by Wilfrid Dixon at the UCLA Health Computing Facility for IBM mainframes~\citep{dixon1985bmdp}.
+SC also has a long history dating back to the mid-20th century.
+One of the earliest documented statistical packages, the Bio-Medical Data Package (BMDP), was developed in the 1960s at the UCLA Health Computing Facility for IBM mainframes~\citep{dixon1983bmdp}.
 Designed for parametric and nonparametric statistical analyses, BMDP marked the first wave of statistical computing.
-The second wave emerged in the late 1960s and early 1970s with the release of SPSS (1968), Genstat (1970), and SAS (1971) \citep{nie1975statistical, goodnight1979sasl}.
-These packages introduced powerful tools such as regression, ANOVA, and cluster analysis to mainframe computing, revolutionizing statistical analysis in research, and were written in FORTRAN.
-The third statistical computing wave began with the development of the S language in the 1970s, led by John Chambers and his team at Bell Labs \citep{chambers2008software}.
-Originally a general-purpose statistical tool for academic users, S was later acquired by Insightful Corporation and rebranded as S-PLUS, becoming a leading statistical software in the 1990s.
-The third wave began with the S language, developed in the 1970s by John Chambers and colleagues at Bell Labs~\citep{chambers2008software}.
-S evolved into S-PLUS in the 1990s and became a leading commercial software.
+The second wave emerged in the late 1960s and early 1970s with the release of SPSS (1968), Genstat (1970), and SAS (1971) \citep{nie1970SPSS}.
+These packages introduced powerful tools such as regression, ANOVA, and cluster analysis to mainframe computing, revolutionizing statistical analysis in research, and were written in FORTRAN. { The third statistical computing wave began} with the development of the S language in the 1970s, led by John Chambers and his team at Bell Labs \citep{chambers2008software}.
+Originally developed as a general-purpose statistical tool for academic users, S was later acquired by Insightful Corporation and rebranded as S-PLUS, which emerged as a leading commercial statistical software in the 1990s.
 Around the same time, Robert Gentleman and Ross Ihaka introduced R~\citep{ihaka1996r}, establishing a new standard for open, extensible, and efficient statistical computing.
-Their work, published in the Journal of Computational and Graphical Statistics (JCGS), laid the foundation for modern statistical software and established key principles for efficient statistical computation that remain relevant today.
+Their work, published in the Journal of Computational and Graphical Statistics, laid the foundation for modern statistical software and established key principles for efficient statistical computation that remain relevant today.
 The late 1990s and early 2000s saw the convergence of this foundation with advances in parallel architectures and algorithms, setting the stage for a new chapter.
-This paper introduces the fourth wave in statistical computing—High-Performance Statistical Computing (HPSC).
-Unlike previous waves, HPSC is not defined by a specific language or software package, but by a broader shift toward scalable, parallel, and performance-driven approaches that leverage the full power of modern HPC systems.
+This paper introduces the fourth wave in SC, i.e., HPSC.
+Unlike previous waves, HPSC is not defined by a specific language or software, but by a broader shift toward scalable and parallel approaches that leverage the power of modern HPC systems.